-- 1. Attaining a standard of scholarship such as would be reached by three quarters of study in the department after fulfilling the requirements for an undergraduate major in the department.
-Normally, this means completing at least 25 units of graduate courses and 20 units of work at the 100 level or higher. - Completion of one Greek language course at the 100 level (if the undergraduate major field of study was Latin) or one Latin language course at the 100 level (if the undergraduate major field of study was Greek).
-This requirement is waived for students with an undergraduate major in Classics (Greek and Latin field of study). - Passing an examination testing the candidate's ability to translate into English from a selected list of Greek and/or Latin authors.
+- 1. A minimum of 25 of the 45 units must be graduate-level courses (generally 200-level or higher, but not always).
+The remaining units must be at the 100-level or higher. - 2.
+Completion of one Greek language course at the 100 level (if the undergraduate major field of study was Latin) or one Latin language course at the 100 level (if the undergraduate major field of study was Greek).
+This requirement is waived for students with an undergraduate major in Classics with a field of study in Greek and Latin. - 3.
+Passing a Greek or Latin language examination testing the candidate's ability to translate into English from a selected list of Greek or Latin authors.
 This exam is a minimum of two hours, requiring a grade of "B" or higher to pass. - 4.
 Completion of the syntax sequence in at least one language.
 For Latin, this is CLASSICS 204A Latin Syntax and CLASSICS 204B Latin Syntax.
 For Greek, this is CLASSICS 205A Greek Syntax: Prose Composition and CLASSICS 205B Greek Syntax: Prose Composition. - 5.
 Writing a thesis, or passing of an examination on a particular author or topic, or having written work accepted by the graduate committee as an equivalent.
 Three completed and satisfactory seminar papers are normally an acceptable equivalent, provided each paper has earned the grade of B+ or higher. - 6.
-Students must pass a reading exam in one of the following languages: German, French or Italian.
-In exceptional circumstances, the Graduate Committee will permit a different language, e.g. Modern Greek or Russian, to be substituted in keeping with research plans.
-As of September 2014, modern language exams will be based on individualized reading lists: five academic monographs or equivalent, chosen by the student in consultation with the Director of Graduate Studies and agreed in writing at least two months in advance.
-Students will be allowed to use paper and online dictionaries.
-Exams will be offered twice a year: at the start of the Fall term and the end of the Spring term.
-Incoming graduates may choose to be tested as early as the Fall term exam.
+Students must pass a modern language reading exam in one of the following languages: German, French or Italian.
+In exceptional circumstances, the Graduate Studies Committee may permit a different language, e.g., Modern Greek or Russian, to be substituted in keeping with research plans.
+Students are allowed to use paper and online dictionaries.
+Exams are offered once a quarter (Autumn, Winter, Spring).
+Incoming graduates may choose to be tested as early as the Autumn Quarter.
 The department strongly encourages students to take modern language exams as early as possible in the program.
-If the first attempt to pass the exam is unsuccessful, the student will be allowed to retake the test only once.
-Failing the second examination will mean automatic dismissal from the program.
-A grade of B- or higher is required to pass. - 7.
+If the first attempt to pass the exam is unsuccessful, the student is allowed to retake the test only once.
+Failing the second examination means automatic dismissal from the program.
+A grade of 'B-' or higher is required to pass. - 7.
 Completion and approval of a Program Proposal for a Master's Degree form during the first quarter of enrollment, at least five days prior to the Final Study List deadline.